Star-Tree/resume/README.md

 # resume

 Hi, I'm Rex Wang.
 I'm a front-end engineer(F2E).
-I use Vue.js (3) and React.js (hooks) for development.
+I use React.js(hooks) and Vue.js(3) for development.

 This is my resume(en).